NC State Extension Publications

 Skip to Introduction

 Flatworms are a diverse group of animals in the phylum Platyhelminthes.
 Although most are fully aquatic, there are many species that exist on land in moist, terrestrial habitats, particularly those in the family Geoplanidae.
 These worms are often variously called land planarians, terrestrial flatworms, or hammerhead worms (specific to a particular group; see Identification section for discussion).
 Terrestrial flatworms are most diverse in the tropics, especially SE Asia, Australia, Africa, and South America.
-Human trade and movement of items that can contain these worms (for example potted plants and soil) has aided their movement across the world.
+Human trade and movement of items that can contain these worms (for example potted plants and soil) has aided their spread across the world.
 Some species are now widespread.
 Several species exist in North Carolina, either being native, long-established exotic species, or newly introduced species.
 For example, the alien-looking hammerhead worm Bipalium kewense has been in North Carolina since at least the 1950s.
 In recent years these worms may have increased in numbers; alternatively awareness of them has increased, possibly due to widespread use of digital cameras and the internet allowing the public to recognize these creatures more readily.

 Identification